Skip to main content

 Should You Book Sushi Guen?

-Getting a table at Sushi Guen is easier than you might expect for a La Liste-ranked restaurant — booking difficulty is rated Easy, which makes it one of the more accessible entries in São Paulo's upper tier of Japanese dining.
+Getting a table at Sushi Guen is easier than you might expect for a La Liste-ranked restaurant; booking difficulty is rated Easy, which makes it one of the more accessible entries in São Paulo's upper tier of Japanese dining.
 If you're planning a special occasion dinner and want a sushi-focused experience without the booking anxiety of São Paulo's hardest tables, Sushi Guen is worth your attention.

 The Restaurant

 Sushi Guen sits on Rua Manoel Da Nóbrega in São Paulo's Paraíso neighbourhood, positioning it conveniently for diners coming from the Jardins or Itaim Bibi areas.
-The kitchen works in a Brazilian sushi format, which in São Paulo typically means Japanese technique applied with local ingredients and occasional regional influence — a style that has developed its own credibility in the city's dining culture over decades.
+The kitchen works in a Brazilian sushi format, which in São Paulo typically means Japanese technique applied with local ingredients and occasional regional influence; a style that has developed its own credibility in the city's dining culture over decades.

 Two consecutive La Liste placements confirm that Sushi Guen is performing at a level that international critics consider worth tracking.
 La Liste scores draw on a broad range of local and international sources, so appearing on the list in back-to-back years, rather than as a one-off, signals a level of reliability you can book against.
 For a special occasion, that consistency matters more than a single spike of critical attention.

 The address on Rua Manoel Da Nóbrega also makes this a workable late-evening option.
-The Paraíso and Vila Mariana corridor has enough surrounding activity to build a full evening around the meal, if the kitchen's hours extend past the standard São Paulo dinner window of 7–10pm, Sushi Guen is worth considering as a later reservation rather than an early sitting.
+The Paraíso and Vila Mariana corridor has enough surrounding activity to build a full evening around the meal, if the kitchen's hours extend past the standard São Paulo dinner window of 7–10pm, Sushi Guen works as a later reservation rather than an early sitting.
 Sushi formats tend to hold up well at the bar or counter late in the evening, when the pace slows and the detail of each piece gets more attention.

 For a date or celebration dinner, the combination of easy booking, La Liste recognition, the focused sushi format works in your favour.
 You are not competing with the broader tasting-menu crowd that packs out tables at D.O.M. or Evvai, and the experience is more intimate by nature than a large Brazilian creative menu.
 Compare that to Jun Sakamoto, São Paulo's most discussed sushi address, where the counter is tighter and the booking window more demanding, Sushi Guen gives you a comparable category with less friction.